dpk14/CellSociety/doc/DESIGN_PLAN.md

 - bound-checks must be done

 3) Move to next generation
-- in `Simulation` class, iterate through the list of cells and render the grid based on these cells' locations
+- in `mainpackage.Simulation` class, iterate through the list of cells and render the grid based on these cells' locations
 - pass this grid to the main class
 - main class will render the visualization by adding to `root` node

 4) Set simulation parameter
 - user will change parameter in the UI
-- this will call an update method in the `Simulation` class that will update this parameter
+- this will call an update method in the `mainpackage.Simulation` class that will update this parameter

 5) Switch simulations
 - clear all cells in grid